mattredd/Facivacy/README.md

 <img width="500" alt="Simulator Screen Shot - iPhone 13 - 2022-05-12 at 21 41 13" src="https://user-images.githubusercontent.com/5818573/168164624-cdc180b5-55e0-4cde-9c56-e9b9330939da.png">
 <img width="500" alt="Simulator Screen Shot - iPhone 13 - 2022-05-12 at 21 45 23" src="https://user-images.githubusercontent.com/5818573/168164999-8bc15873-57b2-45fe-9b37-179da9c8bea4.png">

-Once you have an image, you can automatically cover faces by pressing the wand button in the top-right hand corner.
+Once you have an image, you can automatically cover the faces by pressing the wand button in the top-right hand corner.
 This will find the faces in the images and will cover them.
-You can change the threshold that is required to detect a face and the method of covering the face in the Manage Menu.
+You can change the threshold that is required to detect a face and the method of covering the face in the Manage menu.

 <img width="500" alt="Simulator Screen Shot - iPhone 13 - 2022-05-12 at 21 41 25" src="https://user-images.githubusercontent.com/5818573/168164675-546af4d1-d72d-4471-9cbf-d71f268a3413.png">

 If the face that you wish to cover is not automatically detected, you can manually cover a region of the image.
 You can do this by tapping anywhere in the image and a selection tool will show.
 You can drag the selection tool around or pinch it to change the size of the selection tool.
-Once you have the selection tool positioned as you wish you can tap conceal (or if you wish to cance, press the cancel button in the top-left hand corner).
+Once you have the selection tool positioned as you wish you can tap conceal (or if you wish to cancel, press the cancel button in the top-left hand corner).

 <img width="231" alt="Simulator Screen Shot - iPhone 13 - 2022-05-12 at 21 44 16" src="https://user-images.githubusercontent.com/5818573/168165074-816bd21e-3c89-4d40-a99c-567998026cc9.png">